What is the proposal review process?

 How do I submit a Letter of Intent (LOI) and application?

 Each award is assigned an access code and has a unique application form and submission instructions.
-Additional details are available by clicking the link for each one from the main DTRI pilot funding page.
+Additional details are available by clicking the link for each one from the main CTSI pilot funding page.

 Do I need to route my proposal through Duke Sponsored Projects System (SPS) for approval prior to submission?

 No. It is sufficient to submit a budget that has not been routed through SPS for the full approval process.
 If a project is selected for funding, the Duke CTSA grant manager will create the SPS record and route for approval by the department and Research Integrity Office.
 The voucher program is an exception; voucher program budgets are not routed through SPS.
 The budgets for the awarded pilot projects only require departmental review and approval; they are not routed ORA.

 I just missed the application deadline, may I have an extension?

 Who should I contact if I have questions?

 Please contact the CTSI Pilot Program Office at firstname.lastname@example.org.